jjcxdev/chambersmediaserver/jellyfin-library.md

 - S01E06 Beware the Second Beating
 - S01E07 All Roads Lead to a Hole
 - S01E08 Clumsy, This Life
+- S01E09 WolfCamp
+- S01E10 The Crumbs of Hope

 **Season 2**
 - S02E01 Death and a Sunset